Bill Ryder-Jones: Musical style and influences

-Collaborations
+Collaboration and production

-Ryder-Jones has recorded guitar for other artists such as The Last Shadow Puppets on "Gas Dance" (b-side of "Standing Next to Me"), Arctic Monkeys on "Fireside" and Alex Turner on the Submarine EP.
+Ryder-Jones has recorded guitar for other artists such as The Last Shadow Puppets on "Gas Dance" (B-side of "Standing Next to Me"), Arctic Monkeys on "Fireside" and Alex Turner on the Submarine EP.
 In 2011, he collaborated with Graham Coxon and Paloma Faith on the song "Desire", which was released online by Converse.
 He has also been a guest guitarist and keyboardist on Arctic Monkeys' AM Tour.

-Ryder-Jones has co-produced many albums with other artists.
+Ryder-Jones has produced and co-produced many albums with other artists.
 These include co-producing The Wytches's debut album Annabel Dream Reader with the band's frontman Kristian Bell, released in August 2014. and Hooton Tennis Club's debut album Highest Point in Clifftown, released in August 2015.
 In 2014 Ryder-Jones also co-produced the album Endless Days Crystal Sky for the neo-post-punk band By the Sea.
-More recently, he has produced Our Girl's album Stranger Today, released in August 2018, and Brooke Bentham's album Everyday Nothing, released in February 2020.
+More recently, he has produced Our Girl's album Stranger Today, Brooke Bentham's album Everyday Nothing, and Michael Head and The Red Elastic Band's 2022 album, Dear Scott, which picked up Mojo's album of the year and peaked at number 6 in the UK Albums Chart.

+2024 has seen the release of Bill Ryder-Jones produced albums by Amelia Coburn, Saint Saviour, The Rhythm Method, Michael Head and The Red Elastic Band, Bedrooms, and Swim Deep.